 Students with disabilities may request accommodations at any time.
 However, the University must have time to review and approve the request before making accommodations.
 In addition, some accommodations take more time to provide than others.
-Therefore, students are encouraged to contact the OSA as soon as possible after they have filed their intent to enroll with the University.
-A staff member will assist the student in putting together a disability related documentation packet for review (see Guidelines for Documentation of a Disability) and will set up an intake interview for the student with the director in order to assess the student's needs.
-The documentation should be sent to the OSA either by fax or regular mail as soon as possible before the student's first semester of enrollment at Pepperdine.
+Therefore, students are encouraged to contact the Office of Student Accessibility ("OSA") as soon as possible after they have filed their intent to enroll with the University.
+A staff member will assist the student in understanding the process for putting together a disability related documentation packet for review (see Guidelines for Documentation of a Disability) and will set up an intake interview for the student with a director (or his or her designee) in order to assess the student's needs.
+The documentation should be sent to the OSA either by email, fax, or regular mail as soon as possible before the student's first semester of enrollment at Pepperdine.
 Students should not assume that the University knows any information about his or her disability because it was included it in the student's application for admission.
 If the student does not have documentation, or if the documentation is insufficient, an OSA staff member can refer the student to an appropriate professional for evaluation.

 Students requesting accommodations must provide documentation from a qualified professional verifying their disability.
 The opinions and recommendations of a qualified professional will be considered in developing a suitable accommodation plan.
 A temporary impairment (e.g., a broken bone) is a disability only if its severity is such that it results in a substantial limitation of one or more major life activities for an extended period of time.
 Whether a temporary impairment is substantial enough to be a disability must be determined on a case-by-case basis, taking into consideration the duration (or expected duration) of the impairment, the extent to which it actually limits a major life activity, and the assessment of a qualified professional.